Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Acknowledgments

-The authors thank Alain Durmus for fruitful discussions.
-U.S. is partially supported by the French government under management of Agence Nationale de la Recherche as part of the ``Investissements d'avenir'' program, reference ANR-19-P3IA0001 (PRAIRIE 3IA Institute) and by the European Research Council Starting Grant DYNASTY – 101039676.
+We thank Alain Durmus and Milad Sefidgaran for helpful suggestions.
+Umut \c{S}im\c{s}ekli's research is supported by the French government under management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute) and the European Research Council Starting Grant DYNASTY – 101039676.

-The Appendix is organized as follows. \begin{itemize} \item In Section A, we provide technical lemmas for proving Theorem \ref{thm:main}, Theorem \ref{thm:euler} and Theorem \ref{thm:poc}. \item In Section B, we give the proofs to the theorems in the main paper. \item In Section C and D, we present experimental details and results of additional experiments. \item In Section E, implications of our compressibility studies on federated learning are discussed. \end{itemize}
+The Appendix is organized as follows. \begin{itemize} \item In Section A, we discuss incompressibility under injection of Gaussian noise. \item In Section B, we provide insights about the local convergence properties of the SGD algorithm described in the paper. \item In Section C, we provide technical lemmas that are useful for proving Theorem \ref{thm:main}, Theorem \ref{thm:euler} and Theorem \ref{thm:poc}. \item In section D, we provide proofs of the theoretical results in the main paper. \item In section E, we present the details for our experiments. \item In Section F, implications of our compressibility studies on federated learning are discussed. \end{itemize}